 A Conceptual Framework

 The study of change is central to educational and developmental psychology.
 We ask questions like:

 - How do certain skills develop?

-- 2 At what rate to skills change?
+- 2 At what rate do skills change?

-- When are they most likely to change?
+- 3 When are they most likely to change?

 - What factors influence change?